hausra5/Reddit-Stock-Scraper/README.md

 # Reddit-Stock-Scrapper
 In this repository I will be including examples in Jupyter Notebook of a Reddit Stock Scrapper program that I created.
+The program scrapes either Threads or Subreddits and compiles a main Dataframe of comments or titles.
+It then counts each ticker that is discussed and display's the Top 20 most discussed Stocks.
+The stock ticker count is then also saved as a separate dataframe.